Levi-LMN/Java_Vortex_Venture/preview.md

    - Documentation and Testing: Focus on documenting your code and testing it thoroughly to ensure reliability.
    - Iterative Development: Don't hesitate to iterate on your project, making improvements and refining your code.

-Remember, practical experience and hands-on projects are crucial for reinforcing your learning.
-As you progress, seek out additional resources, participate in coding communities, and stay curious to continue expanding your skills.